bfeitknecht/vault/sem3/DMath/UE/bf/md/DMath-bf-u01.md

 ## b)
 ![[DMath-e-u01.pdf#page=2&rect=106,194,517,272|DMath-e-u01, p.2]]

 To make our life easier, we decompose the logical formulae into their components.
-First, let's simplify the left-hand-side formula.
+First, let's cover the left-hand-side formula.

 $$
 \begin{array}{c | c || c | c | c}